timdgn/LLM_webapp/README.md

 ## Features

-- **File Upload**: You can upload text files and images to use in conversations.
+- **File Upload**: You can upload text, pdf files and images to use in conversations.
 - **Conversation History**: The app saves and loads previous conversations.
 - **Thread Management**: You can create new conversation threads and navigate through existing ones.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome !
 Please submit a pull request or open an issue to discuss any changes you'd like to make.